csc-training/summerschool/mpi/docs/05-collectives.md

 # Scattering {.split-definition}

-- Task root sends an equal share of data to all other processes
+- The root process sends an equal share of the data to all other processes

 MPI_Scatter(`sendbuf`{.input}, `sendcount`{.input}, `sendtype`{.input}, `recvbuf`{.output}, `recvcount`{.input}, `recvtype`{.input}, `root`{.input}, `comm`{.input})
   : `sendbuf`{.input}
-    : send buffer (data to be scattered)
+    : Data to be scattered

     `sendcount`{.input}
-    : number of elements sent to each process
+    : Number of elements to send to each process

     `sendtype`{.input}
-    : data type of send buffer elements
+    : Type of elements in send buffer

     `recvbuf`{.output}
-    : receive buffer
+    : Buffer for receiving data

     `recvcount`{.input}
-      : number of elements to receive at each process
+    : Number of elements to receive

     `recvtype`{.input}
-    : data type of receive buffer elements
+    : Type of elements to receive

     `root`{.input}
-      : rank of sending process
+    : The rank of sending process

     `comm`{.input}
-    : communicator
+    : Communicator

 # Examples